Print This Bible Study

 The theocracy reached its heights during the days of David and Solomon (some four centuries following Moses and Joshua).
 But even during this period, conditions within the theocracy were still far removed from that which God had intended when He called the Israelites out of Egypt under Moses.

 God allowed the Assyrians to come down in 722 B.C. and carry away the northern ten tribes.
 Then He allowed the Babylonians to come over in 605 B.C. and carry away the southern two tribes.
-And once the entire nation found itself under Gentile dominion, that period in Scripture known as “the times of the Gentiles” began.
+And once the entire nation found itself under Gentile dominion, that period in Scripture known as the “times of the Gentiles” began.

-2) From John Until…
+2) From John until . . .

-But even after “the times of the Gentiles” began, God did not cease dealing with Israel.
+But even after the “times of the Gentiles” began, God did not cease dealing with Israel.
 His promise to Solomon four hundred years earlier remained just as true then as it had always existed:

-If My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.”
-(2 Chronicles 7:14).
+If My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.
+(2 Chronicles 7:14)

 Two climactic points, following the captivity, can be seen in Israel’s history in this respect — one past, and the other future.
-The former occurred over six hundred years after the times of the Gentiles began, and the latter will occur at the end of “the times of the Gentiles.”
+The former occurred over six hundred years after the “times of the Gentiles” began, and the latter will occur at the end of the “times of the Gentiles.”

-Almost two thousand years ago (over six hundred years after “the times of the Gentiles” began), when God sent His Son the first time, Israel was given opportunity to repent; and this was done in association with events and circumstances of a nature never before seen in the nation.
+Almost two thousand years ago (over six hundred years after the “times of the Gentiles” began), when God sent His Son the first time, Israel was given opportunity to repent; and this was done in association with events and circumstances of a nature never before seen in the nation.
 Messiah Himself was present, the kingdom of the heavens was offered to Israel (which, if the nation had accepted, would have necessitated the restoration of the earthly segment of the theocracy as well), and there was a manifestation of signs (associated with the proffered kingdom) unlike anything previously seen in Israel.

-Then following the death, burial, and resurrection of Israel’s Messiah, a re-offer of the kingdom was made by the apostles and others (detailed in the book of Acts).
-But Israel still refused, continuing to persecute and even kill those sent to proclaim the message (Acts 4:1-21; 5:17-40; 7:51-60; 8:1ff; cf. Matthew 23:31-36).
-And the nation, following this re-offer of the kingdom, was then set aside while God called out from among the Gentiles “a people for his name” (Acts 15:14).
+And the nation, following this re-offer of the kingdom, was then set aside while God called out from among the Gentiles “a people for His name” (Acts 15:14).
 Israel was set aside for a dispensation, allowing the Holy Spirit, already in the world, to procure a bride for God’s Son from among the Gentiles.

-All the preceding actions surrounding Israel can be seen in the experiences of Vashti in the book of Esther.
-Vashti, in her experiences, forms the type; and Israel, in the nation’s experiences, forms the antitype.
 But Vashti’s experiences form only part of the story, that of disobedience and rejection.
 There is another part to the story, a part that has to do with obedience and acceptance.
 And this part is seen in the experiences of Esther.

 Esther — Accepted

-In the chronology of Esther, God views Israel as restored to her rightful place (cf. 2:17; 5:2, 12; 7:1, 5, 7, 8) prior to the occurrence of certain events that actually precede this restoration (3:1-9:14).
-Haman and his ten sons typify the Antichrist and his ten-kingdom confederacy.
-And Israel’s repentance, followed by God’s acceptance and restoration of the nation, will not actually occur, in the antitype, until after the overthrow of Gentile world power (which will be centered in the kingdom of the Antichrist at the end of the present age).
+In the chronology of Esther, God views Israel as already restored to her rightful place (cf. 2:17; 5:2, 12; 7:1, 5, 7, 8) prior to the occurrence of certain events that actually precede this restoration (3:1-9:14).

-That which will bring Israel to a place of repentance is centered in the actions of those typified by Haman and his ten sons.
+That which will bring Israel to the place of repentance is centered in the actions of those typified by Haman and his ten sons.
 Then Israel being accepted and exalted is seen in the experiences of both Esther and Mordecai after Haman and his ten sons had been removed from the scene.

 And also, God often provides a complete chronology of events in His revelation prior to providing details for things within the chronology (e.g., in Revelation chapter twelve, the first six verses provide a complete chronology of events, with the remainder of the chapter (vv.
 7-17) simply providing a commentary for these events).